 After filing a bankruptcy petition, the process begins.
 The petition contains information, including:

 - A statement, or schedule, of your assets and liabilities

 - Any contracts and unexpired leases

 - A statement of your financial affairs

-An integral part of the filing is the "Chapter 13 plan."
+An integral part of the filing is the “Chapter 13 bankruptcy plan.”
 In it is delineated the amount you propose to pay priority creditors.
-Because we have helped draft hundreds of Chapter 13 plans, we are able to work directly with you to draft a plan that serves your unique circumstances.
+Because we have helped draft hundreds of Chapter 13 bankruptcy plans, we are able to work directly with you to draft a plan that serves your unique circumstances.
 After filing, an automatic stay goes into effect.
 This prevents all creditors for taking action against you.
-In addition, a Chapter 13 trustee will oversee a confirmation hearing that is essentially a meeting of creditors.
+In addition, a Chapter 13 bankruptcy trustee will oversee a confirmation hearing that is essentially a meeting of creditors.
 This process confirms your plan, and a court hearing in front of a bankruptcy judge may be included.
 The trustee will look over your petition, receive any payments and distribute them to the appropriate creditors.

 The creditor meeting is held 45 days after filing the petition.
 The meeting allows you to answer inquiries about your financial affairs delineated in your payment plan.
 Our attorney and team will assist you in every possible way.
 If the trustee decides that your payment plan is unacceptable, a hearing in front of the U.S. Bankruptcy Court will be set.